 Collect meaningful data to allow informed decisions

-Continue to focus on assessment at all levels
+Continue to focus on assessment at all level2011 Progress: Every department/program has held annual assessment meetings at which graduating seniors are assessed by faculty who have taught them and aggregate strengths/weaknesses are discussed.
+Every department/program has an active assessment committee and many programs are making changes based on information found through assessment.

+2012 Progress: See above.

-Goal 1E.
+al 1E.
 Increase Undergraduate and Graduate Enrollment of Well-Qualified Students

 Action Steps for the University: